stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 libraries, idris2-sqlite3 provides elaborator scripts for deriving certain marshallers automatically.
-For interfaces `ToCell` and `FromCell`, this is currently possible for newtype wrappers as well as for enumeration type, which will just use the constructor name when being converted.
+For interfaces `ToCell` and `FromCell`, this is currently possible for newtype wrappers as well as for enumeration types, which will just use the constructor name when being converted.
 Here's an example:

 ```idris